 Myth #1: The Interviewer is Omnipotent

 You may be worried that the interviewer will know everything about you and your application.
 This is not the case.
-Often the interviewer will not have time to read your application in detail before meeting you.
+Often the interviewer will not have had time to read your application in detail before meeting you.
 It’s best to approach each interview as if it is “blind,” meaning that they do not know anything about you.
 You should introduce yourself and discuss your activities clearly and with careful explanation so that they can easily understand the nature of your experiences and the timeline of events.
 If you leave out information or skip details because you assume that they already know this about you, you may be hurting yourself.
 Start at the beginning and don’t assume anything.

 Myth #2: Clothes Make the (Wo)Man

 While this medieval adage holds true in most circumstances, it’s best to avoid overdressing or under-dressing for your interview.
 There has been a lot of research on the psychology of clothing.
 What you wear matters but be careful not to overdo it.
 Wearing Gucci sunglasses or carrying a Brahman bag will not win you any extra points!
 In fact, if you make these accessories the focus of your interview, it will provide insight on what you consider important.
-While you may talk about how much you enjoyed volunteering that summer in Guatemala, your designer style make contradict your statements.
+While you may talk about how much you enjoyed volunteering that summer in Guatemala, your designer style may contradict your statements.
 Dress simply and professionally.
 YOU should be the focus of the interview, not your clothes.

 Myth #3: You Are Powerless